koreacsl/CacheDemote/README.md

 [2] Zhao et al. “Last-level cache side channel attacks are feasible in the modern public cloud.”
 ASPLOS 2024.

-## Demo #2: Page-table attribute leakage
+## Demo #2: Page table attribute leakage

-- `page_table_attribute_leakage/` — a demo for leaking page-table attributes.
+- `page_table_attribute_leakage/` — a demo for leaking page table attributes.

-This demo leaks page-table attributes such as TLB state, permission bits, and the page-table level where address translation terminates.
+This demo leaks page table attributes such as TLB state, permission bits, and the page table level where address translation terminates.
-This attack shows that an unprivileged attacker can infer page-table attributes of the kernel address space using the `cldemote` instruction.
+This attack shows that an unprivileged attacker can infer page table attributes of the kernel address space using the `cldemote` instruction.

 ## Disclaimer
 This project is for educational and research purposes only.
-Use of this software to attack targets without prior mutual consent is illegal.
+The use of this software to attack targets without prior mutual consent is strictly prohibited and illegal.
 The developer is not responsible for any damage caused by misuse of this exploit.